gvp-study/CarND-MPC-Project/Model-Predictive-Control.md

 ## Fitting the 3rd Order Polynomial
 The desired path of the car is defined by a series of (x, y) points marking the center line of the road in front of the car.
 To allow the solver to be able to compute the solution, I first transformed the global way points to the local car coordinates.
 I then fitted a third order polynomial to these points using the polyfit function.
 The four coefficients returned by the polyfit function is then used by the ipopt solver.
 ## Latency
 The simulator allows for the simulation of a delay for the actuator to show up on the physical system.
 This makes it mimic real life systems where the delay is unavoidable.
 This latency can be modeled into the state equations.
-I put them in the constraints on the actuator state variables u as shown below.
+I initially put them in the constraints on the actuator state variables u as shown below.
+But, after feedback from the reviewer, I decided to precompute the change in the state in main.cpp by interpolating the velocity and steering for the duration of the delay in the actions to appear in the car as shown in the code below.
 ```
     //
-      // Account for delay in seeing result of action to be 1 cycle behind.
+	  // Add the latency to the state.
 	  //
-      if (t > 1)
-      {
-        a = vars[a_start + t - 2];
+	  double latency = 0.1;
-        delta = vars[delta_start + t - 2];
+	  double delta = -steer_value;
-      }
+	  double a = throttle_value;
+	  //
+	  // New local pose based on last control inputs.
+	  //
+	  if(v > 20*0.44704)
+	    psi = delta;
+	  else
+	    psi = 0.0;
+	  px = 0.0 + v * cos(psi) * latency;
+	  py = 0.0 + v * sin(psi) * latency;
+	  cte = cte + v * sin(epsi) * latency;
+	  epsi = epsi + v/Lf * delta * latency;
+	  psi = psi + v/Lf * delta * latency;
+	  v = v + a * latency;

 ```
-I did try an alternative place to impose the latency by setting the current state to be the result of the state plus the result of the previous actuator values.
-This did not seem to work as well.
-So I commented that code out.
+The result of this change was dramatic in that the car was able to track the path at higher velocities.
+I was able to raise the max speed to 100mph.
+I found that there was instability at the start when the velocity is low so I put in a threshold for 20mph for the steer angle to affect the pose.
 ## Solving the Non-Linear System of Equations
 The optimal solution of the resulting model of N states and N-1 actuations is computed using a Ipopt solver.
 The solver uses the state equations, the constraints, and the polyfit coefficients that fit the path.
 It uses all these to compute the optimal solution within a given time limit.
 The larger the value of N, the greater the computation needed to solve the nonlinear optimization problem.
 I used N=10 in my system to keep the computation well within the 100msec cycle time of the control loop.
+I computed the time taken for the Solve method and found that it was approximately 0.01seconds for N=10 and dt=0.1.
+The compute time increased almost linearly with N and was 0.02 for N=20.
 ## Command line arguments
 I made the mpc program to be able to take in arguments that could be used to set the weights for the eight objective functions.
 The mpc program when called without arguments use these default arguments for these eight objective function weights.
 They are as follows (The default values are in parenthesis)